 - Configurable personal encryption

-- Various storage spaces of 500 GB, 2 TB, or 10 TB.
+- A choice of 500 GB, 2 TB or 10 TB storage spaces.

 - Collaboration tools to be improved

 pCloud is a lesser-known competitor to Dropbox or Google Drive, but it stands out as a better alternative.

 It offers better security options and has all the desired features (synchronization, sharing, etc.).
 However, pCloud doesn’t lose sight of ease of use, to better accommodate novice users.